-In California, the lemon law covers vehicles within 18 months of purchase or with fewer than 18,000 miles on the odometer.
+In California, the lemon law covers vehicles still under the original manufacturer's warranty, or where the issues arose while still under the warranty.
 It also allows members of the armed forces who are living or stationed in California to exercise their lemon law rights in the state regardless of where they purchased and registered their car.

 The lemon law in California applies to vehicles that have suffered one or more of the following issues:

-- Four or more attempts have been made to repair the same nonconformity
+- Four or more attempts (by a factory dealer) have been made to repair the same nonconformity;

 - The vehicle has been out of service for 30 or more cumulative days